LitusProject/Litus/README.md

 ## Contributing

 Wrote a nice new feature?
 Solved a bug?
 Just shoot us a pull request and we'll review it!
-However, when contributing some code to the project, please take a look at our [Coding Style](https://github.com/LitusProject/Litus/wiki/Style) first.
+However, when contributing some code to the project, please take a look at our [Code Style](https://github.com/LitusProject/Litus/wiki/Style) first.
 We expect code to have passed through [`php-cs-fixer`](https://github.com/fabpot/PHP-CS-Fixer) before being committed.
 You can easily achieve this by using a pre-commit git hook as described [here](https://github.com/LitusProject/PhpCodeStyle/tree/master/Resources/git-hooks).

 ## Authors